Hyottoko: Otafuku

-(阿多福, Otafuku), also known as Ofuku (おふく, Ofuku) and (阿亀, Okame), is a female character associated to Hyottoko, usually portrayed as a woman ugly and rotund but good-natured and humorous.
+(阿多福, Otafuku), also known as (おふく, Ofuku) and (阿亀, Okame), is a female character associated to Hyottoko, usually portrayed as a woman ugly and rotund but good-natured and humorous.
 Its origin might lie in a famous Uzume miko from the Muromachi period who was nicknamed Kamejo ("Turtle Woman") for resembling a traditional turtle mask or okame.
 She would have received also the nickname of otafuku ("much good fortune") for her goodness and virtue.
 In posterior centuries, she appears in theatre and literature as Hyottoko's wife.

 Over time, the character got associated to ribald humor, and by the time of Zen master Hakuin Ekaku she was identified as a prostitute, ugly but captivating at the same time.
 This portrayal came probably from the popular stereotype of the meshimori onna, also known as okame, and was used in Zen poetry to reflect the doctrine of nondualism.